844-914-1942

 Many people assume private jet leasing is financially out of reach, but the reality is more nuanced.
 While it is a significant expense, it can be a surprisingly cost-effective choice for individuals and businesses with consistent travel schedules.
 For instance, leasing a light jet can range from $75,000 to $150,000 per month, which can be more economical than booking dozens of individual charters over the same period.
 The key is that a lease provides predictable monthly costs, making it much easier to budget for your travel.
 The most important factor isn't just the price tag but the value you get from understanding and negotiating your lease terms to fit your exact needs.

-Your Guide to Private Jet Lease Types
+Choosing Your Private Jet Lease Type

 Leasing a private jet isn't a one-size-fits-all deal.
 The right arrangement depends entirely on how you travel, how often you fly, and how involved you want to be in the operational side of things.
 Think of it like choosing between an all-inclusive resort and renting a vacation home—both are great options, but they offer very different experiences.
 The world of private aviation has its own language, and terms like "wet lease" and "dry lease" can seem confusing at first.
 But breaking them down is simpler than you might think.
 Getting familiar with the main lease types is the first step toward finding a solution that fits your life perfectly.
 Let's walk through the most common structures so you can see which one makes the most sense for your travel needs.

-What is a Wet Lease?
+What's Included in a Wet Lease?

 A wet lease is the most comprehensive, all-inclusive option available.
 When you sign a wet lease, you get the aircraft along with a dedicated crew, maintenance, and insurance—it’s the complete package.
 This is the ultimate turn-key solution for private travel.
 You simply decide where and when you want to go, and the leasing company handles all the complex logistics behind the scenes.
 Because it’s a full-service arrangement, it generally comes at a higher price point, but the convenience is unmatched.
 It’s an excellent choice for anyone who wants the benefits of private flight without the responsibilities of aircraft management.